Rel-incode/CristianaSantos/index.md

 1. **Ruba Abu-Salma**, and M. Angela Sasse.
 PUP: Pretty Usable Privacy.
 [5th Information Assurance Advisory Council (IAAC) Symposium](http://www.iaac.org.uk/events/symposiums/2015-annual-symposium-the-citizen-in-the-internet-of-things/), London, UK, 2015.

 ### Talks
+1. Designing for the Elderly: Understanding the Role of Age on the Adoption and Use of Secure Communication Tools.
+In Proceedings of the MobileHCI Workshop on Mobile Privacy and Security for an Ageing Population, Barcelona, Spain (Sept.
+3, 2018).

 1. How User Needs, Practices, and Perceptions Influence the Adoption and Use of Secure Communication Tools.
 Cybersecurity Seminar, Dept. of Computer Science, [University of Oxford](http://www.ox.ac.uk/), UK (May 18, 2018).

 1. How User Needs, Practices, and Perceptions Influence the Adoption and Use of Secure Communication Tools.
 Information Security Seminar, Dept. of Computer Science, [Lancaster University](http://www.lancaster.ac.uk/), UK (May 11, 2018).